-This assesses the ability of the enterprise to sell its goods and services.
-This section examines the company specific analysis that covers risk drivers on the revenue side.
-Themain emphasis is on analysing the competitive position of a company in the market placewith respect to pricing and volumes.
+This assesses the market strength of the enterprise, its key markets, its market share, clientele profile, distribution strength, pricing power etc. This section examines the company specific analysis that covers risk drivers on the revenue side.
+The main emphasis is on analysing the competitive position of a company in the market place with respect to pricing and volumes.
 Key risk indicators include: